 Two Types Of Ice Build Up

-Scientifically I have no idea how many types of ice that there are, I've no need to know but what I do know is that there are two types of ice that cause problems in refrigeration products.
+Scientifically we have no idea how many types of ice that there are, I've no need to know but what we do know is that from a service technician's point of view at least, there are two types of ice that cause problems in refrigeration products.

 To know where to start looking for the problem you first have to understand what the symptoms are actually telling you.
 Quite often we will hear from people that, "there's a lump of ice in the fridge" or "it's all iced up" followed by, "what' likely to be wrong and how much will it cost to put right?" and, to be honest, this isn't enough information for us to be ac curate.